 Distracted drivers may ignore pedestrians in crosswalks, roll through stop signs, or fail to yield the right of way.
 The pedestrians most at risk of getting into accidents are children and the elderly – Florida’s most vulnerable groups.
 Children may dart out from in between vehicles, running into the road without warning.
 This is especially true in school zones.
 For this reason, motorists must adhere to speed limits near schools and in residential neighborhoods.
 They must pay strict attention to the road at all times, and be prepared to stop for passing children.
 Failure to pay attention in school zones can lead to at-fault child injuries and deaths.

-Another significant risk factor for pedestrian accidents in Tampa Bay is an intoxicated driver.
-Every year pedestrians die in alcohol and drug-related accidents in the Bay area.
-High-risk areas for these kinds of crashes include downtown Tampa, Ybor City, and downtown St. Petersburg.
+Another common cause and risk factor for pedestrian crashes in Tampa Bay is an intoxicated driver.
+Every year pedestrians die in alcohol and drug-related accidents in the Hillsborough County and the Bay Area.
+High-risk areas for these kinds of crashes include downtown Tampa, Clearwater, and downtown St. Petersburg.
 Alcohol-impaired drivers are more likely to be involved in hit-and-run pedestrian accidents, where they flee the scene in fear, or fail to notice they even struck a pedestrian.
 Drinking or consuming drugs before driving can quickly turn into devastation.
-If you or a loved one suffered catastrophic injuries in a pedestrian accident, don’t hesitate to contact Fiol Law Group and our experienced pedestrian accident lawyers in Tampa Bay.
+If you or a loved one suffered catastrophic injuries in an accident, don’t hesitate to contact Fiol Law Group and our experienced pedestrian accident lawyers in Tampa.

-If you believe you may have a claim for a pedestrian accident, the first step toward compensation is speaking with an experienced local Tampa lawyer.
-Fiol Law Group has served the citizens of Tampa Bay for years, securing thousands of dollars in compensation for victims of car, pedestrian and bike accidents.
+If you believe you may have a claim for a pedestrian accident, the first step toward compensation is speaking with an experienced local lawyer.
+Fiol Law Group has served the citizens of Hillsborough County for years, securing thousands of dollars in compensation for victims of car, pedestrian and bike accidents in Tampa.
 During a free consultation, we’ll listen to your case and tell you whether or not we believe you can receive compensation from an at-fault defendant.
 If we take your case, we will help you file a claim against the responsible party, navigate the complex Florida legal system, and do everything in our power to help you recover for damages.
 Call (813) 223-6773 today.